andrhamm/serverless-job-manager/README.md

 #### Job execution still in progress (heartbeat)

 If the job is running longer than expected as defined by the job's `ttl_seconds` configuration, the service must perform a heartbeat callback to extend the execution's TTL.
 This will extend the execution by `ttl_seconds` seconds.
+Optionally provide a `progress` indicator (integer, 0-100).

 Note: The URL is the value of `callback_url` from the job execution invocation webhook payload.